TL;DR: it detects the data race conditions when they occur.

 - But it shouts a WARNING for every data race that occurs.

-- All of the races: no false negatives!
+- Almost all of the races: very few false negatives!

 - Only true races: no false positives!

 Edit: I initially stated that no false negative could ever happen, but this is not 100% true.